Routine Eye Exams Ensure Optimal Eye Health

 Eye Health Tests

-Throughout your eye examination, there are several things that an eye doctor looks for.
+Throughout your eye exam, there are several things that an eye doctor looks for.
 Some of the most common tests that help look at your eye health include:

-- Glaucoma screening, often done with a pulse of air that measures your eye pressure.
+- Glaucoma screening: Often done with a pulse of air, this test measures your eye pressure.

-- Eye health tests, where the doctor looks into your eyes with a light to help spot abnormalities.
+- Eye health tests:This is where the doctor looks into your eyes with a light to help spot abnormalities.

-- Eye muscle test, where you follow an object with your eyes.
+- Eye muscle test: This is where you follow an object with your eyes.

-- Color test, where you look at pictures and tell the doctor the number that you see.
+- Color test: This is where you look at pictures and tell the doctor the number that you see.